 You must have your Flames Pass with you in order to check in to the Math Emporium.
 You will not be permitted to enter the Emporium without your pass.
 There are two card scanners at the front desk.
 The attendant will let you know if you have successfully swiped in.
 You must ALWAYS swipe in.
 The Math Emporium is only available to students enrolled in the residential sections of MATH 100, 110, 115, 121, and 201.
 Online students may not use the Math Emporium facilities.

 To check out, make sure to log out of the computer that you were using.
 Return to the front desk and swipe out.
 The attendant will let you know if you have successfully swiped out.
 You must ALWAYS swipe out.
 If you must leave to grab a snack, answer a phone call, or use the restroom, you do not have to log off of your computer; however, the Math Emporium staff cannot be held responsible for items left at your computer or any work being completed on your computer.

-The Math Emporium Widget displays the time you have remaining for the week out of the three or four hours required for your course.
-Math 100 and Math 110 students’ required four hours includes the weekly class meeting.
+The Math Emporium Widget displays the time you have remaining for the week out of the three hours required for your course.
+Math 100 and Math 110 students’ required three hours includes the weekly class meeting.
 To load the widget, log into myLu, click on the add widget button on the upper right, scroll until you see Math Emporium Widget, and click on it.